CivicActions/ssp-toolkit/docs/controls/CM.md

 > Security control type: Hybrid

-#### LINCS specific control or LINCS Responsibility
+#### Drupal specific control support

-Application software

-The software inventory for the lincs.ed.gov application is maintained in the codebase stored CivicActions' git source code version control system.
+The software inventory for the application is maintained in the codebase stored CivicActions' git source code version control system.
 It consists of the following components:

 * The Drupal open source web content management system

-* The DKAN distribution of Drupal

-* Drupal add-on modules, themes and libraries available from the Drupal.org website which extend Drupal core
+* Drupal add-on modules, themes and libraries available from the Drupal.org website

+  which extend Drupal core

-* Custom code written for lincs.ed.gov by CivicActions' developers
+* Custom code written by CivicActions' developers

-The inventory is reviewed monthly by CivicActions' DKAN Product Engineering and Open Data Platform Engineering teams.
-In accordance with the LINCS Configuration Management Plan, section 3.
+The inventory is reviewed monthly by CivicActions Product Engineering teams in accordance with the Configuration Management Plan.

+Website content is backed up daily using CPM snapshots.
+This allows CivicActions to build an inventory of the system on demand.